Ved-geek/Customer-Support-Ticket-Intelligence/README.md

 ## Try it

-A Streamlit app wraps the trained pipeline: enter a subject, description, and ticket type, and it predicts the queue and priority, then surfaces similar past tickets and how they were resolved.
+A Streamlit app (app.py) wraps the trained pipeline: enter a subject, description, and ticket type, and it predicts the queue and priority, then surfaces similar past tickets and how they were resolved.

-Live demo: *(link goes here once deployed)*
+Not currently hosted: the tuned Random Forest models are large (200 unconstrained trees over ~8,000 features), and pushing them past GitHub's file size limit and Streamlit Cloud's free-tier memory ceiling would need either a lighter model configuration or Git LFS.
+The app runs locally, see Setup below.

 ## Project structure